How to Identify a Japanese Akitainu

-Ever wonder if an Akita is a Japanese Akita or an American Akita?
-Outside of the United States and Canada, it is quite easy to figure out if you have a Japanese Akita or an American Akita.
+Ever wonder if an Akita is a Japanese Akitainu or an American Akita?
+Outside of the United States and Canada, it is quite easy to figure out if you have a Japanese Akitainu or an American Akita.

-With the exception of the Canadian Kennel Club (CKC) and the American Kennel Club (AKC), the Akita is split into two distinct breeds worldwide – the Japanese Akita and the American Akita (although Canada is leaning towards splitting the breeds).
+The Akita is split into two distinct breeds worldwide – the Japanese Akitainu and the American Akita.
 Both breeds trace their roots back to Japan and both are considered pure Akitas.
 In some kennel clubs, the names for the two breeds are reversed depending on which breed was introduced in that country first.
-Despite having their own breed club, uninformed British Akita owners often contact JACA on Facebook and insist that they have a Japanese Akita only to discover that, no, actually what they have is what we call an American Akita.
+Despite having their own breed club, uninformed British Akita owners often contact JACA on Facebook and insist that they have a Japanese Akitainu only to discover that, no, actually what they have is what we call an American Akita.
 We suspect that this happens because of the variation in breed names.
-You see, the British refer to what we know as the American Akita as an Akita, and they refer to a Japanese Akita as a Japanese Akita Inu.
+You see, the British refer to what we know as the American Akita as an Akita, and they refer to a Japanese Akitainu as a Japanese Akita Inu.
 Some people actually just call it an inu which makes little sense to the country of origin because inu simply means dog, as in any dog, no matter what the breed.
 So when Brits go around saying, “I have an inu,” Japanese speakers are thinking, “Yes, you have a dog.
-But so does that Shiba-inu owner over there.”
+But so does that Shiba Inu owner over there.”
 And then everyone is even more confused.
 Hopefully, you’ll find the chart below a useful tool.
 It shows how registering bodies worldwide categorize their Akita breeds.

 Kennel or Breed Club

 FCI (JKC, CKBC, LOI, etc.)

 United Kennel Club (UKC in US and Canada)

 Japanese Akitainu is called…